-6. Acknowledgments
+7. Acknowledgments

-Special thanks to Steve Deering (Xerox PARC), along with Dan Duchamp and John Ioannidis (JI) (Columbia), for forming the working group, chairing it, and putting so much effort into its early development.
+Special thanks to Steve Deering (Xerox PARC), along with Dan Duchamp and John Ioannidis (JI) (Columbia University), for forming the working group, chairing it, and putting so much effort into its early development.
+Columbia's early Mobile IP work can be found in [18, 19, 17].

-Thanks also to Kannan Alaggapan, Greg Minshall, and Tony Li for their contributions to the group while performing the duties of chairperson, as well as for their many useful comments.
+Thanks also to Kannan Alaggapan, Greg Minshall, Tony Li, Jim Solomon, Erik Nordmark, Basavaraj Patil, and Phil Roberts for their contributions to the group while performing the duties of chairperson, as well as for their many useful comments.